Isaac Hayden: Newcastle United

-On 11 July 2016, Hayden signed for Newcastle United on a five-year contract.
+On 11 July 2016, Hayden signed for Premier League club Newcastle United on a five-year contract.
 Hayden scored his first goal for Newcastle in a 4–1 win over Reading on 17 August 2016.
 Hayden went on to win the 2016–17 Championship with Newcastle in May 2017.

 Following promotion Hayden secured a place in the Newcastle team under the management of Rafael Benítez as a defensive midfielder.
 Following the departure of Benitez in 2019, Steve Bruce continued to play Hayden as a midfielder and at right back.
-Hayden scored the winning goal in a 2020 mid-season 1–0 win against Chelsea with a last minute header in stoppage time.
+Hayden scored the winning goal in a 2020 mid-season 1–0 win against Chelsea with a header in stoppage time.

-After suffering a long-term injury in December 2021, Hayden was not named in the Newcastle United 25-man Premier League squad for the second half of the 2021–22 season.
+After suffering a long-term injury in December 2021, Hayden was not named in the Newcastle United 25-man Premier League squad for the remainder of the 2021–22 season.

-On 14 March 2022, Hayden was fined £19,000 by The Football Association after complaining on Twitter about referee David Coote's performance following Newcastle's 1–0 defeat at Chelsea.
+On 14 March 2022, Hayden was fined £19,000 by The Football Association after complaining on Twitter (now X) about referee David Coote's performance following Newcastle's 1–0 defeat against Chelsea.

-Norwich City (loan)
+On 26 May 2023, Newcastle manager Eddie Howe said Hayden had no future at the club and would be moved on.

+On 2 August 2025, after a nine-year spell and 171 appearances for the club, Hayden left Newcastle permanently by mutual consent.

+Loans out

-On 7 June 2022, Hayden joined Championship club Norwich City on a season-long loan.
+On 7 June 2022, Hayden joined EFL Championship club Norwich City on a season-long loan.

+On 5 September 2023, Hayden joined Belgian Pro League club Standard Liège on a season-long loan deal, but on 1 February 2024, he was recalled from his loan and was set to return to England and join Championship side Queens Park Rangers on a loan deal until the end of the season.

+On 10 January 2025, Hayden joined Championship club Portsmouth on loan until the end of the season.

+Queens Park Rangers

+On 25 August 2025, Hayden returned to QPR as a free agent.

 International career

-Hayden was born in England to an English mother and Jamaican father, and is eligible to represent both national teams.
-Hayden has represented England at the under-16, under-17, under-18, under-19, under-20 and under-21 levels of football.
+Hayden was born in England to an English mother and Jamaican father, and was eligible to represent both national teams.
+Hayden represented England at the under-16, under-17, under-18, under-19, under-20 and under-21 levels of football.

 Hayden declared his ambition to play for England at senior level in September 2019, but changed track in March 2021, when he personally contacted the Jamaican Football Federation to express his interest in playing for the Jamaica team.
-This came at a time when the Jamaican Football Federation announced its intention to target call-ups for up a number of English players with Jamaican heritage, in order to improve the national team's chances of qualifying for the 2022 World Cup.
+This came at a time when the Jamaican Football Federation announced its intention to target call-ups for a number of English players with Jamaican heritage, in order to improve the national team's chances of qualifying for the 2022 World Cup.

+Hayden switched his alliance to Jamaica, and made his debut for the national team on 15 November 2024 in a CONCACAF Nations League game against the United States at the Independence Park.
+He substituted Greg Leigh at half-time, as USA won 1–0.